Looking for a yummy make-ahead sweet treat? Banana Crumb Coffee Cake is perfect for brunches, afternoon tea, or even as an indulgent breakfast!

 I used to think that coffee cake had actual coffee in it.
 Nope.
 Coffee cake is named as such because it is usually enjoyed with a cup of coffee.
 That said, I think it would be amazing to make an espresso coffee cake!
 But, that's for another time.

-Right now, let’s talk bananas.
-If you have a couple of ripe bananas that you need to use up, this Banana Crumb Coffee Cake is a delicious way to do so!
+Right now, let's talk bananas.
+If you have a couple of ripe bananas that you need to use up, this banana coffee cake with streusel topping recipe is a delicious way to do so!

 Dairy-Free Banana Crumb Coffee Cake